GerHobbelt/pforth/doc/index.md

 - `~/.local/share/exforth/`

-Any other file operation is controlled by ALTER-PATH! and ALTER-PATH@. these operate on boolean values:
+Any other file operation is controlled by ALTER-PATH! and ALTER-PATH@.
+These operate on boolean values:

 - 0 (default) : relative to user
 - -1 : relative to executed file